GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 ## Data and text

 ### CSV formatted list of journals available from Trove in digital form
-Harvested: 12 July 2020
+Harvested: 5 August 2021

-This file provides metadata of 2,698 journals that are available from Trove in a digital form.
-Note that this list contains 2,730 records as there are some duplicates where multiple Trove work records point to the same digitised journal.
+This file provides metadata of 7,269 periodicals that are available from Trove's journal zone in digital form.
+This includes both 'digitised' periodicals, and born-digital periodicals submitted through Electronic Legal Deposit.
+Note that this list contains 7,318 records as there are some duplicates where multiple Trove work records point to the same digitised periodicals.
 The duplicates have been left in as they include different metadata, and can be easily removed with Pandas.
-You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals.csv).
+You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals.csv), or explore using a [**searchable database running on Glitch**](https://trove-digital-periodicals.glitch.me/data/trove-digital-journals).

-Note also that, unlike previous harvests, this one excluded periodicals with the format 'government publication' – so the total amount harvested has decreased.
-Government publications are actually spread across both the books and journals zone, so I'm planning to do a separate harvest just for them.

 This file includes the following columns:

-+ `fulltext_url` – the url of the landing page of the digital version of the journal
-+ `title` – the title of the journal
++ `title` – the title of the periodical
++ `contributor` – information about creator or publisher
++ `issued` – publication date, or date range
++ `format` – the type of publication, all entries should include 'Periodical', but may include other types such as 'Government publication'
-+ `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital journal
++ `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital periodical
-+ `trove_url` – url of the journal's metadata record in Trove
++ `trove_url` – url of the periodical's metadata record in Trove
-+ `nla_digitised` – True/False indicates whether the journal is identified as being digitised by the NLA
++ `fulltext_url` – the url of the landing page of the digital version of the periodical
++ `fulltext_url_type` – the type of digital periodical, one of 'digitised', 'edeposit', or 'other'

 ### CSV formatted list of journals with OCRd text
-Harvested: 12 July 2020
+Harvested: 5 August 2021

-This file provides metadata of 397 digitised journals in Trove that have OCRd text for download.
+This file provides metadata of 1,163 digitised periodicals in Trove that have OCRd text for download.
 You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.csv).
 You can also [browse a human-readable list](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md).

-Note that, unlike previous harvests, this one excluded periodicals with the format 'government publication' – so the total amount harvested has decreased.
-Government publications are actually spread across both the books and journals zone, so I'm planning to do a separate harvest just for them.

 This file includes the following columns:

-+ `fulltext_url` – the url of the landing page of the digital version of the journal
-+ `title` – the title of the journal
++ `title` – the title of the periodical
++ `contributor` – information about creator or publisher
++ `issued` – publication date, or date range
++ `format` – the type of publication, all entries should include 'Periodical', but may include other types such as 'Government publication'
-+ `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital journal
++ `trove_id` – the 'nla.obj' part of the fulltext_url, a unique identifier for the digital periodical
-+ `trove_url` – url of the journal's metadata record in Trove
++ `trove_url` – url of the periodical's metadata record in Trove
-+ `nla_digitised` – True/False indicates whether the journal is identified as being digitised by the NLA
++ `fulltext_url` – the url of the landing page of the digital version of the periodical
++ `fulltext_url_type` – the type of digital periodical, one of 'digitised', 'edeposit', or 'other'
 + `issues` – the number of available issues
 + `issues_with_text` – the number of issues that OCRd text could be downloaded from
 + `directory` – the directory in which the files from this journal have been saved (relative to the output directory)

 ### OCRd text from Trove digitised journals
-Harvested: 12 July 2020
+Harvested: 5 August 2021

-Using the notebook above I harvested metadata and OCRd text from Trove's digitised journals.
+Using the notebooks above I harvested metadata and OCRd text from Trove's digitised periodicals.

-* 397 journals had OCRd text available for download
++ 1,163 periodicals had OCRd text available for download
-* OCRd text was downloaded from 26,234 journal issues
++ OCRd text was downloaded from 51,928 periodical issues
-* About 6gb of text was downloaded
++ About 10gb of text was downloaded

-The complete collection of text files for all the journals can be [browsed here](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md) and downloaded [using this repository on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/QOmnqpGQCNCSC2h).
+The complete collection of text files for all the periodicals can be [browsed here](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md) and downloaded [using this repository on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/QOmnqpGQCNCSC2h).

+### Government publications in digital form
+Harvested: 5 August 2021

+This dataset combines records from the separate harvests of books and periodicals available in digital form that have the type 'Government publication'.
+You can explore it using a [**searchable database running on Glitch**](https://trove-government-publications.glitch.me/data/trove-government-publications).

 ### Editorial cartoons from The Bulletin, 1886 to 1952